 Karo gaming stools are manufactured by our parent company located in South Africa.
 There are 4 stages involved to transport the finished chairs from our factory to your gaming venue.
 Let’s have a look at these stages and the freight costs for our casino chairs in greater detail.

-NOTE: The prices that we quote are always ‘landed’ prices that include all the road and sea freight costs incurred to deliver the chairs into our Castle Hill warehouse.
+NOTE: The prices that we quote are always ‘landed’ prices that include all the road and sea freight costs incurred to deliver the chairs into our Sydney warehouse.

 Stage 1 – Container loading at the factory

 All our gaming stools are individually packed in boxes on pallets, typically 8-12 chairs per pallet.
 The pallets are stretch-wrapped with plastic before being loaded into a container.
 A 40′ container will hold 20 pallets which equates to 160-240 complete chairs.

 Stage 2 – Sea freight

 The packed containers are fumigated in accordance with AQIS and transported to Durban where they are loaded onto a ship.
 Because there are no direct shipping routes from South Africa to Australia, the containers are trans-shipped on-route, usually in Singapore or Mauritius.
 From here they are loaded onto a second ship destined for Sydney.